sonia-auv/documentation/docs/user/installation.md

 	sudo apt-get update
 	sudo apt-get upgrade

-	# Get kernel version ex.
-4.4.0-59-generic
-	uname -r
-	# Ensure header are install (it should since it is a clean install)
+	# Ensure headers are installed (it should since it is a clean install)
-	sudo apt-get install linux-headers-<kernel_number>
+	sudo apt-get install linux-headers-$(uname -r)

 	# Get the recommended driver from nvidia (it is written next to it.)
 	# ex: